 Since graduation she has used her her professional background and multimedia skills to design print materials, build websites and write copy for several sole proprietors and small businesses.
 While building her own small business she was contracted by ASD Labs, inc., an interactive agency as an Interactive Producer for a year to work on several larger website builds.

 In 2008, life took an interesting turn and Mimi found herself relocating to Boston, MA.
 While at a friends holiday party, she got to talking with a Drupal developer friend who casually suggested she get in touch with the owner of Database Designs because he was looking for a Project Manager.
-By early 2009, Mimi had joined the well-known technology consultancy as a Web Project Manager, a position which slowly morphed into being a Nonprofit Technology Consultant and CRM Practice Manager.
-Currently, Mimi works with NonProfit Clients who have small projects such as generalized training to larger projects supporting everything from Outcomes Management systems to application systems that support the Universal Health Care law implementation in the Commonwealth to generalized donation management, call centers or program management.
-Most of the systems are implemented using the Salesforce.com NonProfit Starter Pack platform however there are still some clients with CiviCRM, DonorPerfect, Filemaker, Microsoft Access, ETO by Social Solutions, Excel, Sage and many others.
+By early 2009, Mimi had joined the well-known technology consultancy as a Web Project Manager.
+By 2010 this position morphed into CRM Practice Manager and Nonprofit Technology Consultant.
+In these dual roles, Mimi has worked with nonprofit clients on projects ranging from gathering requirements for Performance Management systems to a consumer intake helpline that supported the Universal Health Care law implementation here in the Commonwealth to generalized donation management along with helping to architect a helpline for substance abuse information, just to name a few.
+Most of the systems are implemented using the Salesforce.com Nonprofit Starter Pack platform.
+In this role, Mimi was usually the first person to meet with a client, assess the needs or study an RFP, then carry through the business development aspect by creating the proposals and/or statements of work and defining timeline and budget needs.
+Finally, she would manage the project though the implementation process by translating the business analysis into a plan the developers could follow and carry out.
+Many of these projects involved moving from other platforms such as CiviCRM, DonorPerfect, Filemaker, Microsoft Access, ETO by Social Solutions, Excel or Sage to Salesforce so she can speak fluent data.

-She continues to build WordPress websites and edit videos for friends and a few small non-profits as a volunteer.
+She continues to provide pro bono consulting time, build WordPress websites and edit videos for friends and a few small non-profits as well.